Choosing Good Health is Like Winning the Trifecta

 Once I reveal my business, invariably they ask something about their health.
 This is when it gets weird.
 You see, most people really don’t want the answer… not the ‘real‘ answer.

 Most people want the ‘easy‘ answer; the one that does not require they change their lifestyle, or take responsibility for their own health, or require they exhibit discipline in their choices, and so on…

 I can usually tell by the answers to those questions how much it is worth spending my time in any further conversation.
-The risk is that I will waste precious brain-cycles trying to educate someone whose eyes have glazed over and their brain has shut down to further input.
+The risk is that I will waste precious brain-cycles, and time, trying to educate someone whose eyes have glazed over and their brain has shut down to further input.
 Once they realize I can’t show them the Easy Button, they fog over.

 Detecting when someone has shut down on an initial conversation is easy.
 What is much more difficult is detecting when someone’s claim of being serious about their health is really little more than lip-service.
 It’s the old story of someone who can “talk the talk, but not walk the walk”.
 This type of failure is much more difficult for me to accept.

 This is why prior to someone embarking on a new health campaign — whether to lose weight, build muscle, find more energy, stop smoking, whatever it is — I urge them to be honest with themselves about their goals and progress.

 Also, if I am in continuous communication with them — such as a friend — I urge them to be honest with me.
 There are few things that will shut down my interest faster than if I find out someone has been undermining my efforts to help them.

 It would be nice to believe I can help everyone who asks for it, but all I can really do is provide a positive influence to those who show me they have more than just idle interest.
 If someone shows a strong interest, is capable of accepting responsibility, and has the discipline to be consistent and follow through with honest action, then I am much more willing to be instructive.